XeroKimo/xksl.SceneInitializer/README.md

 public struct MyPayload
 {
     //Add variables here
+    public int level;
+    public GameObject playerPrefab;
 }

-//Create a class which inherits from DefaultSceneInitializer<Payload Type> to expose
+//Create a non-generic class which inherits from DefaultSceneInitializer<Payload Type> to expose
 //it to the editor.
 public class MyPayloadDefault : DefaultSceneInitializer<MyPayload> {}